Or “Jimmy The Jam Wagon”

 I removed the speaker grilles and they were like potato chips, they were so worn out from 20 years of Sun.
 They crackled and I broke the left grille without even trying.
 So I bought 2 new grilles off eBay.
 They never arrived so I got a refund and ordered 2 more grilles plus a new long defrost grille to replace the old one since I was remodeling the place anyway.
 The same price, basically.
 They showed up and were a good match, except they came without the clips that secure them in place.
 I contacted the seller, who said I should check the local hardware store, as-if.

 I finally installed the midrange InfinityKAPPAS where the old tweeters were on the dash with a lot of persistence.
 The windshield being present right above the space I have to work in presents a good view into where I’m working, but it’s an invisible barrier that limits motion.
 So it’s a good and bad situation.
 Getting them out was no trouble.
-Installing the new speaker, with a foam baffle behind them, and a passover module the goes between the speaker and wiring to the head unit was a little trickier.
+Installing the new speaker, with a foam baffle behind them, and a passover module that goes between the speaker and wiring to the head unit was a little trickier.
 Spade connectors to the speakers.
 Poked two small holes in the baffle, and threaded the trough.
 They went to the passover connected by a screw-down plate to raw wires.
 Then the crossover goes to an adapter coming out of the dash.
 For whatever reason, the driver side accepted the adapter that came with the Infinity hardware.
 Passenger side, after much grumbling and head-scratching, wouldn’t.
 So I chopped off the old adapter off the old tweeter and spliced it onto the wires that go the passover.
 We’ll see if that modification was wise and just.
 Then the speakers are mounted onto an aftermarket plate that is screwed onto another fitment that adapts and screws to the dash in the old holes that were there.
 And I’m still waiting on the grilles that go over them, and everything will be nice and new and done there.
 Whew.
 And that was a fairly easy part of the installation.
 Edit: the driver’s side adapter did not accept the connection as I had imagined.
 So I removed and fixed that connection properly and replaced the midrange and passover.
 Still optimistically waiting on the new grilles.

 I still have the doors and sub and to lock down the amp.
 I finally found a good place to run the ground wire and took care of that.
 I had to remove a bolt that holds down the back seat, Dremel off the paint, and use that.
 Should work.
 Please note I haven’t hooked up the positive power to the battery yet.
 I’ve run the wire, mounted the giant fuse in the engine bay, and secured it nicely with zip ties and protective tubing.
 I finally found a good place to run that wire through the firewall without having to drill a new one thank goodness.
 Putting more holes in the body of a car isn’t the first thing you want to do.
 It’s the last.
 You have to deal with a grommet and rust and it’s just a pain.
 Working in tight, dark spaces like this at odd angles contorting your body and getting filthy is why people that do this for a living can charge a justifiably high price for labor.
 Not to mention you need a lot of specialized tools and gear.
 Or are very resourceful.
 I have to be a little of both.